anagrambuild/bonsol/README.md

 #Compiles any local 乃ㄖ几丂ㄖㄥ zkprograms
 ./build-images.sh
 ```

+Currently I have the following flow:
+I run "./build-images.sh".

+Then "./validator" and "./run-relay.sh" , and the ts-client tests in `channel` directory with `pnpm test` in three different terminals.
+This will deploy a zk program and start an execution request which the relay will respond to.
+I make heavy use of a solana explorer in testing too.

 Note, currently you need docker installed and the Risc0 zkey, Verification key and .dat file present at the root of the relay directory.
 See https://github.com/risc0/risc0/tree/e69db8038011dc2e4020d3899cc1c7b40dd3d637/compact_proof for instructions.